shashirajraja/onlinebookstore/README.md

 Step 7: Default Username And Password For Admin Is "Admin" And "Admin"

 Step 8: Default Username And Password For User Is "shashi" And "shashi"

+Note:- This is a Sample Project hence we have used only Generic Servlet and not taken care for Security.

 #### "Suggestions and project improvement ideas are welcomed!"